Guide to Electrical Plugs &

 Lists: C, E, F, G

-Lists all four outlet types at 230V / 50Hz.
+Lists C, E, F, and G at 230V / 50Hz.
 Notes Type C compatibility with E and F sockets, and that Type G outlets only accept Type G plugs.
+Type F should be read as compatibility-data overlap, not as evidence that Schuko wall sockets are common in Rwanda.

 Accessed: April 2026